dlvlj/form-generator-vue/README.md

+#### create form using the component library of your choice.
+Get full control over the generated from wether its css styles or js.

-form-generator-vue is a vue component which can be used to **generate forms using custom ```v-model```'able components(any type of component you want to use) only, default components are not included in form-generator-vue**.
-It comes with a validation engine.
+form-generator-vue is a vue component which can be used to **generate forms using ```v-model```'able components(any type of component / library you want to use) only, default components are not included in form-generator-vue**.
+It also comes with a easy to use and highly flexible validation engine.

 ### github: [https://github.com/divijhardwaj/form-generator-vue](https://github.com/divijhardwaj/form-generator-vue)